MathurUtkarsh/Fake_News_LSTM/README.md

 # Fake_News_LSTM

+Classification Problem : Develop a machine learning program to identify when an article might be fake news.

-This is my python notebook which I had made to practise LSTM by appying LSTM model to classify "News headline as fake or not fake".
+This is my python notebook which I had made to practise Long Short Term Model by appying LSTM to classify whether article is fake or not..

 Dataset : https://www.kaggle.com/c/fake-news/data#